-We have zero tolerance to all forms of abuse.
-We always respond promptly when we are made aware of suspected abuse.
+In North Yorkshire have zero tolerance to all forms of abuse.
+We will always respond promptly when we are made aware of suspected abuse.

 Safeguarding adults means working together to stop abuse and prevent it happening in the future.
-Everyone has a right to live a life that is free from abuse and neglect.
+We believe that everyone has the right to live a life that is free from abuse and neglect.

 Anyone could be at risk of abuse or neglect.
 A person may be more or less vulnerable at different times in their life.

 An adult at risk of abuse or neglect is: